The Investment Treaty Arbitration Review: The Comprehensive and Progressive Agreement for Trans-Pacific Partnership

 The CPTPP Investment Chapter offers procedural provisions to improve the efficiency of arbitral proceedings.

 A tribunal shall address and decide as a preliminary question any objections by the respondent that, as a matter of law, a claim submitted is not a claim for which an award in favour of the claimant may be made under Article 9.29 (Awards) or that a claim is manifestly without legal merit (Article 9.23.4).
 A similar provision can be found in ICSID Arbitration Rule 41.5, but the CPTPP Investment Chapter allows a respondent to submit the above-referenced objections even in arbitral proceedings under other arbitration rules.
-Further, if the respondent so requests within 45 days after the tribunal is constituted, the tribunal shall decide on an expedited basis such an objection (or any objection pertaining to the dispute not being within the tribunal's competence), including an objection that the dispute is not within the tribunal's jurisdiction.
-The tribunal shall suspend any proceedings on the merits, and issue a decision or award on the objection, stating the grounds therefore, no later than 150 days after the date of the request (Article 9.23.5).35
+Further, if the respondent so requests, within 45 days from the constitution of the tribunal, the tribunal shall decide on an expedited basis such an objection (or any objection pertaining to the dispute not being within the tribunal's competence), including an objection that the dispute is not within the tribunal's jurisdiction.
+The tribunal shall suspend any proceedings on the merits, and issue a decision or award on the objection, stating the grounds therefor, no later than 150 days after the date of the request (Article 9.23.5).39

 Most notable, a tribunal shall, before issuing a decision or award on liability, share its proposed decision or award with the disputing parties for their comments.
 They may submit written comments on the proposed award on liability, which the tribunal shall consider for its decision or award (Article 9.23.10).
 It remains to be seen whether the party review effectively addresses tribunal oversights, or whether it will be used by the disputing parties to reargue their case.